Bear Lake Monster

-The Bear Lake Monster is a being appearing in folklore near Bear Lake, on the Utah–Idaho border.
+The Bear Lake Monster is a lake monster urban legend which appears in folklore near Bear Lake, on the Utah–Idaho border.

-The myth originally grew from articles written in the 19th century by Joseph C. Rich, a Mormon settler in the area, purporting to report second-hand accounts of sightings of the creature.
+The myth originally grew from articles written in the 19th century by Joseph C. Rich, a Latter-day Saint settler in the area, purporting to report second-hand accounts of sightings of the creature.
 However, he later recanted the stories.

-In recent years the monster is considered to be a tourist attraction.
+In recent years, the monster has been considered a tourist attraction.
 The last reported sighting of the monster was in 2002.